 The Castle buylded of stone with two ward and toueres with leade and ys of no greate strengthe, it standeth in playne country between two parkes and on the South of a village which ys buylded all in lengthe in one streete"

-The estate was managed by various people for the (town until the I830's when it passed again into private ownership.
-After passing through numerous hands it was purchased by the, Russels whose name is associated with the pensioners cottages in the village built by the Russel Trust Where Derek Carver lived after retiring from the Golf Club.
+The estate was managed by various people for the (crown until the I630's when it passed again into private ownership.
+After passing through numerous hands it was purchased by the, Russells whose name is associated with the pensioners cottages in the village built by the Russel Trust Where Derek Carver lived after retiring from the Golf Club.
 They ran the estate until 1850 when the then William Russel died a bachelor and left his estate to his sister Emma Maria who was married to a Boyne.

 The Boynes Occupied the Castle through to the First World War when it was used as a hospital and over 4000 casualties were treated.
 The Golf course was established by Lord Boyne in 1924 at a cost of £10,000 and leased to the membership in 1929.
 It was sold to the members in 1961.